xenify-io/litepaper/README.md

 ## ♦️ Scenario 2: User burns during Hour-24 of a cycle

-  - Now, let’s say you decide to burn 10,000 batches during the last hour of the daily cycle, with a constant of 0 and gas spent at $0.50.
-Taking the burn fee formula into account, the protocol will determine your Burn Fee (BF) as $5,000:
+  - Now, let’s say you decide to burn 10,000 batches during the last hour of the daily cycle.
+Taking into account that the Discount Constant (CS) during the last hour of a cycle is 0 and the Gas Coefficient (GC) during the last hour is 100%, the protocol will determine your Burn Fee (BF) as $5,000.

 <br>

 $$
-BF = $0.50 \times (1 - (10,000 \times 0.00)) \times 10,000 = $5,000
+BF = (1 \times 5,000) x (1 - (10,000 \times 0)) = $5,000
 $$

 <br>

 Comparing these scenarios highlights the benefits of burning batches in the first hour versus the final hour.
-The maximum savings of 50% are only possible if you burn 10,000 batches during the first hour of the daily cycle.
+The maximum savings of 75% are only possible if you burn 10,000 batches during the first hour of the daily cycle.
 This time-weighted mechanism mitigates unfair practices and enhances fairness, rewarding users who execute burns earlier in the cycle with the greatest discounts.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)